raas-dev/configent/README.md

 The aforementioned shims create and start the necessary virtual machines:
-VM 'ubuntu' for rootless Docker, VM 'debian' for rootless containerd and VM 'fedora' for rootless podman.
+VM 'ubuntu' for rootless Docker, VM 'debian' for rootless containerd and VM 'fedora' for rootless Podman.

 In addition, VM 'debian' has [k3s](https://k3s.io/) for testing on Kubernetes.
 See VM's startup message for exporting `KUBECONFIG` to use it with `kubectl`.